yeehaa123/elab/CHAT/platform.md

 ### Main Research Question

-This project explores how coding can open up new, innovative types of learning and research in the humanities.
-To answer this question, we will design a coding platform that accelerates these processes and creates new models for collaboration in the humanities.
+This project explores how coding can open up innovative types of learning and research in the humanities.

 ### Goal and Problem

+To answer this question,
+we will design a coding platform that accelerates these processes and creates new models for collaboration in the humanities.
 This project aims to increase the number of people who approach learning and research collaboratively, through an online platform where users learn programming and build tools, thereby increasing digital literacy and at the same time lowering the technological threshold to engage with